Would you like to record an audio fragment yourself? That’s great! We’ll tell you exactly how to do that.

 Where are you going to record?

-To make a good audio recording, make sure you’re in a room that is not too big, preferably has a wooden floor and a lot of stuff in it.
-This limits the reflection of your voice, which can cause an echo.
+To make a good audio recording, make sure you’re in a room that is not too big, preferably has a wooden floor and a lot of stuff in it to avoid echoes.
 You can also limit background noise by closing the windows, for example.
 It’s best to make some test recordings before you start your actual recording.

 How do you know if the quality is good?